rwrozelle/audio-media-player/README.md

 # define the i2s controller and their pins as before
 i2s_audio:
   - id: i2s_out
+    # Modify pins based on physical wiring
     i2s_lrclk_pin: GPIO4
     i2s_bclk_pin: GPIO6

 audio_media_player:
     name: "Media Player 1"
     dac_type: external
+    # Modify pin based on physical wiring
     i2s_dout_pin: GPIO5
     mode: stereo
+    #below turns on and off a switch configured in HA, remove if not using.
     on_turn_on:
       then:
         - logger.log: "Turn On Media Player 1"